nya3jp/tast/docs/writing_tests.md

 > ... declared at top level (outside any function) is the package block.

 As such, all tests within a package like `platform` or `ui` share the same namespace.
-Please be careful of conflicts.
+It is ok to declare top level unexported symbols (e.g. functions, constants, etc), but please be careful of conflicts.
 Also, please avoid referencing identifiers declared in other files; otherwise `repo upload` will fail with lint errors.

 If you need to share functionality between tests in the same package, please introduce a new descriptively-named subpackage; see e.g. the [chromecrash]